groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/pdf.en.md

 ############################# Header ############################
 title: "PDF documents comparison for Node.js via Java"
-description: "Node.js via Java documents comparing API for getting and display info about any distinctions in PDFs at applications based on JavaScript.
-Enjoy getting detailed reports quickly and easily."
+description: "Utilize our document comparison API in Node.js to detect and showcase differences in PDFs within JavaScript-powered applications.
+Benefit from swiftly and effortlessly obtaining detailed reports."
 subtitle: "Solution for comparing documents"

 header_actions: